shnflrsc/HADRIAN/README.md

 ***Why can't I just install it manually?***

 The developers of Pantheon are working on making it [distro-agnostic](https://github.com/orgs/elementary/projects/46).
 That means Pantheon will be much easier to install on other Linux Distributions other than elementary OS!
-Unfortunately, the experience still isn't perfect, so this script attempts to fix the issues in this convenient collection of scripts.
+Unfortunately, the experience still isn't perfect, so this script fixes problems that come when installing Pantheon.

 It is recommended to use this script on a fresh installation of Arch Linux.
 Some packages and options in the *CONFIGURATION Stage* will mess up other desktop environments' configuration like GNOME.